-Performing Medicine delivers creative training programmes for healthcare professionals and students.
-We address staff wellbeing, compassionate care, effective communication, leadership and teamwork.
+Performing Medicine provides creative training programmes for healthcare professionals and students.
+We address staff wellbeing and mental health, compassionate care, effective communication, leadership and teamwork.

-Our practical, hands-on workshops are delivered by expert facilitators who draw on techniques from the arts to help healthcare professionals to use their bodies and voices for effective communication, and to better look after themselves and each other.
+Our practical, hands-on workshops are led by expert facilitators who draw on techniques from the arts to help healthcare professionals better look after themselves and each other, and to use their bodies and voices for effective communication.

-These courses can be offered online, in person, or as a blended approach to suit you.
-With 15+ years of experience, our courses are accessible to all who work within healthcare.
+These courses can be offered online, in person (when restrictions allow), or as a blended approach to suit you.
+With 20+ years of experience, our courses address the sector’s most pressing issues and are accessible to all who work within health and social care.

-Courses include Managing Stress, Self Care, Effective Communication, Team Building and Presentation Skillsfind out more
+Courses include Managing Stress, Self Care, Effective Communication, Diversity & Inclusion, Working in PPE, Team Building, Presentation Skills and Presenting Online.find out more

 For Higher Education Institutions and healthcare providers on developing creative approaches to healthcarefind out more